se-for-sci/se-for-sci.github.io/content/week09/rust.md

 };
 ```

-This will only define `x, y` and run the block if variable is a two-item array.
-This is very common with the Option enum:
+This will only define `x, y` and run the block if the pattern matches - that is, if the variable is a two-item array.
+This is very common with the `Option` enum:

 ```rust
 if let Some(val) = opt_val {